codeandkey/neocortex/README.md

 ## architecture

-- UCI interface
-- Bitboard representation
 - Negamax alpha-beta search with iterative deepening
-- Lazy SMP multithreading
+- Lazy SMP parallel search
 - Transposition table with Zobrist hashing
 - Time control management
+- UCI support

 ## methods

-The methods used in this engine are inspired by the fantastic resources available at the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page):
+The methods used in this engine are inspired by the awesome resources available at the [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page):

 - Guard heuristic
 - Static exchange evaluation